The Art of Finishing a Cricket Bat Explained

 • Visual Appeal: This final polish gives the bat a glossy, showroom-quality finish that stands out, reflecting the quality and care taken in its creation.

-• Moisture Barrier: Like the beeswax, this compound also serves to repel moisture, helping in the bat's longevity.
+• Moisture Barrier: Like beeswax, this compound also repels moisture, helping extend the bat's longevity.

 Application Techniques

-A separate polishing wheel is used for the application of the polishing compound to avoid contamination and to ensure that the compound is evenly distributed across the bat's surface.
+A separate polishing wheel is used to apply the polishing compound, avoiding contamination and ensuring the compound is evenly distributed across the bat's surface.

 The bat, already treated with beeswax, receives this compound in a thin, even layer, which is then buffed to a high shine.
 This meticulous process requires precision and attention to detail, ensuring that every inch of the bat is perfectly coated and polished.